 &lt;sup>19 Application of new procedural legislation to pending cases is not uncommon in the law.
 Landgraf v.
 USI Film Prods., 511 U.S. 244, 274 (1994) (noting that the Court has "regularly applied intervening statutes conferring or ousting jurisdiction, whether or not jurisdiction lay when the underlying conduct occurred or when the suit was filed.")

-orderly progress of any pending litigation.
-A specific pronouncement by Congress on this important issue would also avoid unnecessary litigation over the application of the repeal legislation.
+important issue would also avoid unnecessary litigation over the application of the repeal legislation.

 RECOMMENDATION